RISCSoftware/cookiecutter-python-package/README.md

+**ATTENTATION: This repository is archived.
+It has been moved to: https://github.com/prescriptiveanalytics/python-package-template**

 # Poetry Cookiecutter

 A simple [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template for scaffolding Python packages and apps.
 The goal is to provide sane defaults for any application.